-- · Satisfactorily complete a minimum of 47 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B in all core courses.
-If a grade of a B- or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook). - · Pass appropriate exams to be recommended for licensure - Pass Praxis content area exam. - Complete ESOL endorsement work sample. - Complete a successful ESOL endorsement practicum experience.
+- Satisfactorily complete a minimum of 47 semester hours with a cumulative GPA of 3.0 or above - Achieve no grade lower than a B in all core courses.
+If a grade of a B- or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook). - Pass appropriate exams to be recommended for licensure - · Pass Praxis content area exam - Complete ESOL endorsement work sample - · Complete a successful ESOL endorsement practicum experience

-Education Core Courses (20 hours)
+Education Core Courses (21 hours)

-EDUG 501 The Professional Educator 1 EDUG 502 Structures for Teaching and Learning 2 EDUG 503 Teaching Exceptional and Diverse Populations 2 EDUG 510 Issues in Human Development: Theory Into Practice 2 EDUG 520 Action Research for Teachers I 1
+EDUG 501 The Professional Educator 2

+EDUG 502 Structures for Teaching and 3

+Learning

+EDUG 503 Diverse Populations 3

+EDUG 510 Human Development 3

+with Developmental Psychology and

+Learning Theory

+EDUG 521 Action Research for 2

+Teachers I

+EDUG 522 Action Research for 2

+Teachers II

+EDUG 560 Foundations of Language 3

+and Literacy

+EDUG 580 Classroom Management 3

+and Behavioral Support